-The input current to the step-down converter is therefore, discontinuous, and requires capacitor to supply the AC current to the stepdown converter while maintaining the DC input voltage.
-Use ceramic capacitors for performance.
+The input current to the step-down converter is and therefore, discontinuous. requires а capacitor to supply the AC current to the stepdown converter while maintaining the DC input voltage.
+Use ceramic capacitors for best performance.
 During layout, place the input capacitors as close to the IN pin as possible.